Diamant (song)

 "Diamant" (Diamond) is a song by Swiss singer Luca Hänni.
 It was written by Mathias Ramson, Lukas Loules, Nebil Latifa and Choukri Gustmann for his yet-to-be-titled fifth studio album.
 The song was released as a digital single on 22 May 2020 by Muve Recordings.
 "Diamant" peaked at number 65 on the Swiss Singles Chart.

 Critical reception

 Jonathan Vautrey of Wiwibloggs said, "A contemporary pop track with an almost tropical rhythm, Hänni sings to his loved one and compares them to a sparkling diamond."

 Music video

 A music video to accompany the release of "Diamant" was first released onto YouTube on 11 June 2020.
-The music video features Christina Luft, his professional dancing partner from when Hänni finished third in the thirteenth season of the German talent series Let's Dance.
+The music video features Christina Luft, Hänni's professional dancing partner from when he finished third in the thirteenth season of the German talent series Let's Dance.